Casio - Magical Light ML-2 (small keyboard with real key lighting & lovely demos)

 10. Joy to the World

-An even smaller variant of this instrument was released as Casio ML-1, which has only 25 mini keys and a different set of demo melodies.
+An very rare ML-2 variant with apparently the same melodies like ML-1 came out as Casio ML-3 (different CPU "OKI M6521-13", seen in service manual).
 Predecessor of this hardware (with ROM-Pack slot) was the Casio PT-88.
-Remarkable is that in early 1980th the Casio ML series named instead of small "Magical Light" keyboards Casio's melody pocket calculators (those often had a monophonic mini- organ feature, like e.g. my Casio ML-90).
+Remarkable is that in early 1980th the Casio ML series named instead of small "Magical Light" keyboards Casio's melody pocket calculators (those often had a monophonic mini organ feature, like e.g. Casio ML-90).

 removal of these screws voids warranty...